 Read through your entire pattern and pack the notions you need.
 You'll need the basics (think: needles, scissors, darning needle, and tape measure) plus other special notions called for by the pattern.
 Always be sure to pack extra stitch markers!

 We also suggest thinking through potential situations to determine what else you might need.
 Consider things like paper and pen, small flash light (or one of our Pattern Magnifiers), stitch stoppers, or hand care products.
-Also, pack something that simply makes you happy, like a special stitch marker.
+Also, pack something that simply makes you happy, like a special stitch marker, skein of yarn that brings back good memories, or a small bag of candy.

 4. Print Your Pattern